 - Problems walking

-Most hip dislocations are due to accidents.
-The risk may be lowered by:
+Most hip dislocations are due to accidents and cannot be prevented.

 American Orthopaedic Society for Sports Medicine

 Canadian Orthopaedic Foundation

 Hendey GW, Avila A. The Captain Morgan technique for the reduction of the dislocated hip.
 Ann Emerg Med.
 2011 Dec;58(6):536-540.

 Hip dislocation—emergency management.
 EBSCO DynaMed website Available at: https://www.dynamed.com/management/hip-dislocation-emergency-management.
 Accessed February 12, 2021.